 In the end, he declined to submit and only did what was necessary to boost his morale.

-Seeing old videos of himself reminded him of his talent as player, and he has since returned to form.
+Seeing old videos of himself reminded him of his talent as a player, and he has since returned to form.

 It has not been an easy lane, but we are pleased Lingard has returned to form.